Rapptz/discord.py/docs/guide/quickstart.rst

     .. note::

-        Due to the lack of features with Python's built in IDLE, it is not recommended to be used as your bot's editor.
+        Due to the lack of features with Python's built in IDLE, it is not recommended to be used as your editor.

 3. Now you can start creating your bot.
 The following steps will go over a simple bot line-by-line to help you understand what's happening.